Skip to Content

 • utilize and understand the use of assignment statements, conditional statements, loops, function calls and sequences.
 Be able to design, code, and test small and complex Python programs.

-• solve classical programming problems that includes searching and sorting using Python.
+• solve classical programming problems that include searching and sorting using Python.

 • describe the concepts of object-oriented programming as used in Python.